Serious Series

 Why Scripture?

 Why is Scripture so important?
 Is it relevant today?
 How so?
-How can I understand what it means, not just what it says, especially when so many people claim to have exclusive and correct interpretation?
+How can I understand what it means, not just what it says, especially when so many religious leaders claim to have an exclusive and correct interpretation?
 Why does it seem that Scripture causes more division than unity in the Spirit?

 These are only some of the many questions I had asked myself.
 I had a strong desire to know God through Christ.
-But, I saw lots of inconsistency spread across hundreds of denominations.
+But, I saw lots of inconsistency spread across hundreds of denominations as I investigated what they believe and practice and why.

 I spoke to people who were absolutely dedicated to their denomination, but couldn't explain from Scripture why they believed what they believed.
 Instead, they explained their associations to people, events, and experiences outside of Scripture.
-I spoke to people who left their denominations that they grew up in because they couldn't believe the hypocrisy, or even cruelty, between what members said and what members did.
+I spoke to people who left their denominations that they grew up in because they couldn't tolerate the hypocrisy, contradictions, and even cruelty and abuse, they witnessed or experienced, mostly between what church members said and what church members did.

-I've even met people who switched denominations or left church and religion altogether because those organized religions emphasized rules when what people desperately needed was grace and love, not performance standards and shame.
-I met a few who felt taking positive action towards some humanitarian or social/political was more important than biblical doctrine, and observed the latter just caused bitterness and separation.
-Were they right?
-What was God's perspective?
+I've met numerous people who switched denominations or left church and religion altogether because those organized religions emphasized rules when what people desperately needed was grace and love, not self-righteous performance, impossible standards and utter shame.
+I saw many who felt taking positive action towards some humanitarian effort or pursuing some social/political ideal was more important than biblical doctrine, and observed that denominations just caused more bitterness and separation.
+Were they right to do these things?
+What is God's perspective?

 What was I to do when I found some doctrine a denomination or religious church was teaching turned out to contradict Scripture?
 Well, I found such cases.
 It was actually quite clear the Scriptures were teaching something different and why.
 It was reasonable, even logical.
 I decided to humble myself and let the word of God correct me.
 I had to unlearn the lessons of man: the organized rituals, religious dogma, and traditions I had mistaken for God's thoughts.